The History Of The Church - The Lord's Church

 The plant kingdom seed reproduces seed of its own kind.
 The fleshly kingdom seed reproduces its own kind, which is able to multiply.
 Therefore, the spiritual kingdom should bring forth seed of its own kind.

 The apostles were filled with the Holy Spirit on the day of Pentecost to start the spiritual kingdom, the church.
 The apostles planted the seed of God's Word into men's hearts and minds.
 Some men chose to believe and have faith in God's word during the early church days.
 They repented of their ways, confessed Jesus Christ, and were baptized for the forgiveness of sins.
-The sowing of any spiritual seed that produces anything different from what God's Word sows is a departure from God's way.
+Sowing any spiritual seed that produces anything different from what God's Word sows is a departure from God's way.
 This perverted spiritual seed is what denominationalism is planting all around the world today.

-During the church's early years, from 1AD to 150AD, Christians were united in faith, doctrine, and practice.
-They followed God's way.
-However, the Holy Spirit warned us that some would depart.
+During the church's early years, from 1 AD to 150 AD, Christians were united in faith, doctrine, and practice and followed God's way.
+However, the Holy Spirit warned that some would depart.

 1 Timothy 4:1,2 Now the Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons, speaking lies in hypocrisy, having their own conscience seared with a hot iron,